 At RZM Murowa we truly believe that our competitive edge comes from our people.
 We have invested meaningfully in performance management, leadership training and skills development that have presented opportunities for our employees to achieve their full potential.
 We recruit people from the local community, which benefits families and communities in the region.

-Our workforce currently stands at 610 people, 26% of which are women and 46% from local communities.
-Some of our successes to date include a maintainer operator programme that started at the inception of our operation, apprenticeship, graduate trainee and attachment programmes that provide vital on the job training for students from tertiary institutions across the country.
+Our workforce currently stands at 820 people, 20% of which are women and 56% from local communities.
+Some of our successes to date include a maintainer operator programme that started at the inception of our operation, apprenticeship, graduate trainee and attachment programmes that provide vital on the job training for students from tertiary institutions across Zimbabwe.

 From Mine to the Market

-Our diamonds follow a strict chain of custody and we continue to support the principles of the Kimberley Process Certification Scheme (KPCS).
+Our diamonds follow a strict chain of custody and we adhere to the principles of the Kimberley Process Certification Scheme (KPCS).

-Production commenced at Murowa Mine at 0.08M tonnes p.a DMS capacity
+Production commenced at RZM Murowa Mine at 0.08M tonnes per annum (pa) DMS capacity.